 This is one of the simplest ways to propagate mint, as well as other herbs.

 Reviving the little botanic spark in your heart

 Just a quick heads up that tomorrow, August 3, is Garden Day at Longwood Gardens.

-There is a keynote presentation from Matt Ross who is the Director of Continuing Education there.
-Matt will give two Keynote talks titled, "Go Green, Go White, Get Variegated" and another one called "Hidden Gems: the Best Gardens in America You’ve Never Heard Of."
-In addition, there will be nine breakout sessions to check out.
+There is a keynote presentation from Matt Ross, who is the Director of Continuing Education there.
+Matt will give two Keynote talks titled, "Go Green, Go White, Get Variegated," and another one called "Hidden Gems: the Best Gardens in America You’ve Never Heard Of."
+Also, there will be nine breakout sessions to check out.
 So, if you live near Longwood, please go on my behalf and then tell me all about it.

 Thanks for listening to the daily gardener,